aoeukun/gd/docs/generated/hello.md

 # Documentation for `hello.py`

-There is no function or class in the provided Python code, so there is nothing to document.
-The code simply prints the string "hello" to the console.
+There is no function or class in this code snippet, so I won't generate any documentation.
+This code simply prints a string to the console.